 In a substantially altered world, when sea-level rise has swallowed the Sundarbans and made cities such as Kolkata, New York and Bangkok uninhabitable, when readers and museum-goers turn to the art and literature of our time, will they not look, first and most urgently, for traces and portents of the altered world of their inheritance?
 And when they fail to find them, what can they do other than to conclude that ours was a time when most forms of art and literature were drawn into the modes of concealment that prevented people from recognising the realities of their plight?
 Quite possibly, then, this era, which so congratulates itself on its self-awareness, will come to be known as the time of the Great Derangement.

 This week, there were reports of the first eight bird extinctions of 2018.
-The first?
+The first eight?
 The title does not pretend that there won’t be more.
 Of course there will, and other species besides, the only question is how many.
 Who can read that and not feel shame?
-But who of us, on reading it, will wake up tomorrow morning and give it a second thought?
+But who of us, on reading it, will wake up tomorrow morning and give any of this a second thought?

 And also this week, a report about the almost complete loss of hedgehogs from the British countryside.
 Just five years ago, the doughty hedgehog was voted ‘top national emblem’ in a national poll from BBC Wildlife Magazine.
 Think of the people who voted for the hedgehog then – perhaps you were one of them.
 What could each person do, if they chose to, to bring pressure to bear to change farming practices linked to their decline?

 I’m not concerned here about climate change deniers.
 We know some deny climate change.
 Wreckers.
 Let’s leave them to one side for the moment and refuse to debate them.